Geodynamics of Venus: Resurfacing hypotheses

 The global distribution of impact craters that was discovered by the Magellan mission to Venus has led to numerous theories on Venusian resurfacing.
 Phillips et al. (1992) developed two conceptual end-member resurfacing models that describe the distribution of impact craters.
 The first end-member model suggests that a spatially random distribution of craters can be maintained by having short-duration resurfacing events of large spatial area that occur in random locations with long intervening time intervals.
 A special case of this end-member would be global resurfacing events; for this case one would be unable to tell from the current surface whether the last global event was part of a recurring cycle or a singular event in the planet's history.
-The other end-member is that resurfacing events that wipe out craters are of small spatial area, randomly hi distributed and frequently occurring.
+The other end-member is that resurfacing events that wipe out craters are of small spatial area, randomly distributed and frequently occurring.